m3gofriends/Python3-Tkinter-AutoClicker/README.md

 | F1      | Start click task     |
 | F2      | Stop click task     |
 | F3      | Exit program     |

-# License

-Python3-Tkinter-AutoClicker is licensed under the terms of the MIT License (see the file LICENSE).